solana-labs/solana-web3.js/packages/library/README.md

 ### Catching Compile-Time Bugs with TypeScript

-As previously mentioned, the type coverage in web3.js 2.0 allows developers to catch common bugs at compile time, rather than runtime.
+As previously mentioned, the type coverage in version 2.0 allows developers to catch common bugs at compile time, rather than runtime.

 In the example below, a transaction message is created and then attempted to be signed without setting the fee payer.
 This would result in a runtime error from the RPC, but instead you will see a type error from TypeScript as you type: